shoryamalani/ExplainingGit/README.md

 switch to using it,
-add a file and add some text to it commit the file and push the new branch to this branch
+add a file and add some text to it commit the file
+Finally, publish the branch to github

 If you get stuck, google, if you get very stuck read the following instructions: https://code.visualstudio.com/docs/sourcecontrol/intro-to-git